Henry Hodgson (British Army officer): Later career

-He later became the Regimental Colonel of the 14th King's Hussars overseeing the amalgamation with the 20th Hussars when they became the 14th/20th King's Hussars.
-His last command was the 44th (Home Counties) Division before retiring from the army in 1927.
-Henry West Hodgson died in London 5 February 1930 and was buried at the St Mary Magdalene Church Bolney England.
+In June 1920 he became the colonel of the 14th King's Hussars, overseeing the amalgamation with the 20th Hussars when they became the 14th/20th King's Hussars.
+His last command came in June 1923 when he succeeded Major General Sir John Longley as GOC of the 44th (Home Counties) Division, a Territorial Army formation, before retiring from the army in 1927.

+Henry West Hodgson died at the age of 61 in London on 5 February 1930, and was buried at St Mary Magdalene's Church, Bolney, England.